Paramboia/pokemon-fusion/app/api/generate/README.md

    Background: completely transparent.
    Quality: high detail and clarity.
    ```
-3. Qwen generates the final fusion image in a single API call
+3. Single Model Fusion generates the final fusion image in a single API call
 4. No intermediate steps or additional processing required
 5. Result is stored directly in Supabase storage